 We focused on understanding differences in ideas through FY 2009, and since FY 2010, we have been implementing training based on concrete, practical measures.
-In FY 2014, we held forums in the Keihin region on reforming the way we work, primarily on the theme of remote nursing care, so appropriate attention can be paid to both work and nursing care needs.
-A November forum was held, including Group companies, in the Kansai region, and a December forum was held, also including Group companies, in the Keihin region.

-These forums consisted of talks and group discussions and were intended to give participants an opportunity to develop their understanding of job approaches, and make immediate changes, that would allow them to balance nursing care and work, and continue working with a sense of worthwhileness.
+In FY 2015, we held forums in the Keihin region, focusing on the theme of remote nursing care, to call appropriate attention for both work and nursing care needs.
+These forums consisted of talks and group discussions and were intended to give all employees an opportunity to develop their understanding of job approaches, and make immediate changes, that would allow them to balance nursing care and work, and continue working with a sense of worthwhileness.

-We also held seminars focused on providing information on nursing care, aimed at Group company employees as well as their families.
-In FY 2014 we held the seminars 22 times (including 4 times on Sundays) in the Keihin and Kansai regions, with participation by over 2,500 persons.
+We also held seminars on providing for balancing work with nursing care, aimed at Group company employees as well as their families.
+In FY2015 we held 143 seminars (including 140 held in non-business hours) nationwide, with participation by over 8,000 persons.